Classifier or Prompt: A Case Study on Legal Requirements Traceability: Evaluation

-\sectopic{Results. } \romina{\TR{C3.6} \kashif$_{\text{tuned}}$ and the baseline models (LDA, LSI, \texttt{B}, and GloVe) require a decision threshold, which we tune using the same strategy explained in Section~\ref{sec:tuned}.
-In contrast, RoBERTa relies on the softmax function inherent to its architecture for final class-label assignment, and tuning the threshold over the output logits for label 1 resulted in a lower F2 score.
+\sectopic{Results. } \kashif$_{\text{tuned}}$ and the baseline models (LDA, LSI, \texttt{B}, and GloVe) require a decision threshold, which we tune using the same strategy explained in Section~\ref{sec:tuned}.
+In contrast, RoBERTa relies on the softmax function inherent to its architecture for final class-label assignment, and tuning the threshold on the output logits for label 1 yielded a lower F2 score.
 Similarly, the publicly available implementations of TraceBERT and LLaMA output both class probabilities and a final label, and using the label as the final output yielded a higher F2 score.
 Therefore, these models do not require separate threshold selection.
-To compute the MAP value for RoBERTa, we use the output logits (scores) corresponding to the [CLS] token for label 1; for TraceBERT and LLaMa, we use the probability outputs. }
+To compute the MAP value for RoBERTa, we use the output logits (scores) corresponding to the [CLS] token for label 1; for TraceBERT and LLaMa, we use the probability outputs.

-Table~\ref{tab:rq2} lists, for each approach, the total number of TPs, FPs, FNs, and TNs, and further reports the mean and standard deviation of precision, recall, F2, and MAP. \romina{\TR{C3.3} Moreover, Figure~\ref{fig:roc} and Figure~\ref{fig:threshold-per} present the ROC-AUC curve and the average F2 score along 200 evenly spaced threshold values between 0 and 1 for each classifier, respectively. }
+Table~\ref{tab:rq2} lists, for each approach, the total number of TPs, FPs, FNs, and TNs, and further reports the mean and standard deviation of precision, recall, F2, and MAP.
+Moreover, Figure~\ref{fig:roc} and Figure~\ref{fig:threshold-per} present the ROC-AUC curve and the average F2 score along 200 evenly spaced threshold values between 0 and 1 for each classifier, respectively.

-\romina{ As visible from Table~\ref{tab:rq2}, \kashif$_{\text{constant}}$ has the highest F2 score compared to the baselines. \kashif also has the highest MAP score (81.4\%), indicating the best ranking performance: in top-k results, it has the most TPs among baselines.
-Moreover, \kashif has the highest AUC (0.93), indicating greater ability to distinguish between positive and negative pairs. \kashif$_{\text{tuned}}$ outperforms all variants of \kashif in terms of precision, achieving an average of 68.1\%. \romina{\TR{C1.5} Based on our observations of the tuned thresholds, we found that most threshold values are greater than 0.5, which explains the higher precision compared to \kashif$_{\text{constant}}$.
-For the \texttt{H1} to \texttt{H9} projects, the corresponding threshold values are 0.91, 0.5, 0.79, 0.46, 0.82, 0.81, 0.78, 0.73, and 0.58, respectively.} }
+As visible from Table~\ref{tab:rq2}, \kashif$_{\text{constant}}$ has the highest F2 score compared to the baselines. \kashif also has the highest MAP score (81.4\%), indicating the best ranking performance: in top-k results, it has the most TPs among baselines.
+Moreover, \kashif has the highest AUC (0.93), indicating greater ability to distinguish between positive and negative pairs. \kashif$_{\text{tuned}}$ outperforms all variants of \kashif in terms of precision, achieving an average of 68.1\%.
+Based on our observations of the tuned thresholds, we found that most threshold values exceed 0.5, which explains the higher precision relative to \kashif$_{\text{constant}}$.
+For the \texttt{H1} to \texttt{H9} projects, the corresponding threshold values are 0.91, 0.5, 0.79, 0.46, 0.82, 0.81, 0.78, 0.73, and 0.58, respectively.